Mkelly0717/TitdyDataSet_Assignment2/README.md

 c.
 Use summarise_each to apply the mean to the non grouped columns.
 The output dataset is the final dataset out_data.
 The final dataset has 180 observations of 88 variables.
 21. Write out out_data to the tidy data set file tidy_data_set.txt.
 The final data set has is of the form:
+Functions
+Below are the functions which are used in the scripts run_analysie.R
+1. f_is_unique(z): This function accepts an atomic vector z as its parameter.
+It will return TRUE if all elements of the vector are unique.
+It will return false if they are not.
+It prints a message to let you know the result.
+2. f_remove_char(z,string): This function uses gsub to remove all instances of “string” from atomic vector z.
+3. f_remove_chars(z): pass an atomic vector z.
+This function usesthe function f_remove_char on the atomic vector z to remove the following characters from it ? “(“ , “)” , comma, whitespace, underscore, hyphen, leading and trailing spaces.
+It used to lowercase the strings but I commented that out because everyone in the forums seems to prefer camel code.
+4. f_unique_vectors(x,y): This function takes two vectors of and concatenates them.
+Then it checks to make sure that there are no duplicated values.
+This is used t ensure that the subjects between the two datasets did not re-used the numbers for the tester that were used in the first dataset “y_train” in the second dataset ÿ_test”.